czg-sci-42ver/csapp3e/asm/README.md

   - 'switch access' may refer to change *state*.
   - centralized in 'centralized state' is similar to 'addressed as a single *shared* address space' in [this](https://en.wikipedia.org/wiki/Distributed_shared_memory)
 - p878
   - [False Sharing](https://haryachyy.wordpress.com/2018/06/19/learning-dpdk-avoid-false-sharing/) caused by *redundant* invalidation of cache block can be partly solved by alignment.
-[Also](https://www.codeproject.com/Articles/85356/Avoiding-and-Identifying-False-Sharing-Among-Threa)
+[Also](https://www.codeproject.com/Articles/85356/Avoiding-and-Identifying-False-Sharing-Among-Threa).
+Also see wikipedia 'but that data shares a cache block with data that is being *altered*,... force the first participant to *reload*'
+    - also [related](https://joemario.github.io/blog/2016/09/01/c2c-blog/) with `perf c2c`
 - p879
   - [memory consistency model][memory_models] defines the memory *order*.
     - [off-by-one errors](https://en.wikipedia.org/wiki/Off-by-one_error)